Sunshine State Conference: Controversy

 On July 17, 2007, NCAA vacated Lynn's 2005 Women's Division II Softball Championship due to extra benefits given to two players.
 The NCAA found that former coach Thomas Macera gave two Lynn softball players cash payments totaling more than $3,000.
 Lynn was also placed on probation for two years.
-As of 2019-20 Lynn University has won 15 national championships at the Division II level, but now the NCAA recognizes only 14 of them because of the unsanctioned actions.
+As of 2024-25 Lynn University has won 17 national championships at the Division II level, but now the NCAA recognizes only 16 of them because of the unsanctioned actions.

 Mayors' Cup Champions

-The Mayors' Cup was originally presented following the 1986-1987 academic year to recognize the annual SSC all-sports champion.
+The Mayors' Cup was originally presented following the 1986–1987 academic year to recognize the annual SSC all-sports champion.
 The men's division recognizes competition in eight sports: soccer, cross country, basketball, swimming, golf, tennis, lacrosse and baseball.
-The Women's Mayors' Cup recognizes competition in nine sports: volleyball, soccer, cross country, basketball, swimming, golf, tennis, softball and rowing.
+The Women's Mayors' Cup recognizes competition in ten sports: volleyball, soccer, cross country, basketball, swimming, golf, tennis, lacrosse, softball and rowing.

 Sports

+SSC is adding Beach Volleyball, Men's Outdoor Track, and Women's Outdoor Track championships in 2024–25.